BigMike502/SimpleCalc/README.md

 ### Create an additional class which inherits one or more properties from its parent
 I have CheckExpression as the parrent and I have InfoCheck and Equations as its child to pull the Check Expression info.

+## I have a Test Project I was using for Testing the CheckExpressions to see that I had everything correct.
+This was every helpful in me checking the diffrent options for the CheckExpressions.CS Methods to see that I had all the bugs worked out for all the options.

 ## Things to work on: